natasadkov/DA320/README.md

 # DA320
+Class project:
-Class project - RegEx from manual to automatization
+RegEx from manual to automatization
+MongoDB